bbauska/TUMx-DWAPNx/README.md

 that D3

-actually selects elements from the DOM is by using CSS selectors and we\'ll talk
+actually selects elements from the DOM is by using CSS selectors and we&apos;ll talk

 about CSS a little bit later, but generally if you want to learn more

 about CSS, there are great resources online for that as well.
-We\'ll only go to the basics for now.
+We&apos;ll only go to the basics for now.

 So, basically, in CSS, you have different ways of selecting

 different types of DOM elements.
 There are three, actually.
-We\'ll only use two for
+We&apos;ll only use two for

 now.
 You can select an element by its ID and to do that, you use a pound